somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 field called `@rawstring` which is the input to the parser.

 {{% notice "info" %}}
-__Example: Elastic Search__ When using the elastic search ingest API, the value of the field `message` will put into the field `@rawstring` and is accessible in the parser script.
+__Example: Elastic Search.__ When using the Elastic Search bulk API, the value of the field `message` will put into the field `@rawstring` and is accessible in the parser script.
 {{% /notice %}}